Gentian Violet Crystals

 Cetrimide Powder is a high-purity quaternary ammonium compound widely used for its antiseptic, disinfectant, and surfactant properties.
 It is a cationic surfactant derived from cetyltrimethylammonium bromide and appears as a white to off-white crystalline powder with a slight characteristic odor.
 Known for its excellent antimicrobial efficacy against bacteria and fungi, cetrimide is frequently incorporated in pharmaceutical, personal care, and industrial formulations.
 It acts as a bactericidal agent, detergent, and emulsifier, providing effective cleaning and disinfecting action.

-Povidone Iodine BP
+Povidone Iodide BP

-Povidone Iodine BP is a water-soluble complex of iodine with the synthetic polymer polyvinylpyrrolidone (PVP).
+Povidone Iodide BP is a water-soluble complex of iodine with the synthetic polymer polyvinylpyrrolidone (PVP).
 It acts as a broad-spectrum antiseptic effective against bacteria, fungi, viruses, and protozoa.
 Widely used in medical, pharmaceutical, and veterinary fields, Povidone Iodine provides sustained iodine release, minimizing irritation while offering rapid antimicrobial action.
 It is essential for wound care, surgical preparation, and infection control.

 PVP Iodine